OSidorenkov/zabbix-jira/README.md

 zbx;itemid:{ITEM.ID1} -- define itemid (from trigger) for attach zbx;title:{HOST.HOST} - {TRIGGER.NAME} -- graph title
-zbx;triggerid:{TRIGGER.ID} -- define triggerid to link problem and recovery of event zbxtg;priority:{TRIGGER.SEVERITY} -- set priority task like as priority of trigger from Zabbix zbx;ok:1 -- use this parameter only in RECOVERY message, if you don't want create a new task about recovery in Jira
+zbx;triggerid:{TRIGGER.ID} -- define triggerid to link problem and recovery of event zbx;priority:{TRIGGER.SEVERITY} -- set priority task like as priority of trigger from Zabbix zbx;ok:1 -- use this parameter only in RECOVERY message, if you don't want create a new task about recovery in Jira
 ```